mitre-attack/attack-workbench-taxii-server/docs/USAGE.md

 1. Basic Auth must be enabled on the Workbench REST API and a service account & API key must be pre-provisioned for the TAXII server.
 An example is provided [here](https://github.com/center-for-threat-informed-defense/attack-workbench-rest-api/blob/develop/resources/sample-configurations/test-service-basic-apikey.json).

-2. On the TAXII server, `TAXII_WORKBENCH_AUTHORIZATION_HEADER` must be set to the aforementioned encoded service account name and API key.
+2. On the TAXII server, `TAXII_WORKBENCH_AUTH_HEADER` must be set to the aforementioned encoded service account name and API key.
 The values must be base64 encoded from the string format `service-name:api-key`.

 _e.g._, The Workbench REST API has configured a basic authorization service account for the TAXII server.